 An introduction to the fundamentals of classical Hebrew with primary emphasis on the strong verb and basic vocabulary.
 Credit will be given only if both 1100 and 1101 are satisfactorily completed.
+3 semester hrs.

 1101 Biblical Hebrew

 A continuation of 1100 with emphasis on the weak verb and readings from biblical text.
 3 semester hrs.
 Prerequisite: 1100.